reef-defi/hardhat-reef/README.md

 ## Usage

-The plugin exposes `hre.reef` object for interaction with the bodhi compatible chain.
+The plugin exposes `hre.reef` object for interaction with the reef compatible chain.
 See [examples repo](https://github.com/reef-defi/hardhat-reef-examples) for examples of usage.